vseryakov/bootpopup/README.md

    { checkboxes: { label: "Checkboxes", options: [ { name: "c1", label: "A" }, { name: "c2", label: "C", value: 2 } ]}}
    ```

    `select` with attribute `multiple` is also supported.
+For multi-select to make an item selected the value must match or property selected must be true in case of objects: `{ name: .., value:.., selected: true }`

-4. Another useful feature is the ability to support functions directly as an attribute.
+5. Another useful feature is the ability to support functions directly as an attribute.
 Take the following `button` example:

    ```javascript
    { button: {name: "button", value: "Open image", class: "btn btn-info", click: (event) => {